Anshuman-git-code/3-Tier-DevSecOps-Project/05_EKS_Prod_Deploy_Setup_Guide.md

 # Navigate to project directory
 cd Mega-Project-Terraform

-# Initialize Terraform (before procced replace default = "DevOps-Shack" with default = "<Your Key-pair for this instance>")
+# Initialize Terraform (before procced at variable.tf replace default = "DevOps-Shack" with default = "<Your Key-pair for this instance>")
 terraform init

 # Plan deployment